erikeldridge/erikeldridge.github.com/_drafts/language.md

 ## Java

 Java has all these qualities, more or less.
-The JVM has been tested for the last billion years.
+The JVM has been tested for a billion years.
 IntelliJ is a powerful editor.

 Maven is ubiquitous, but tedious.
 My favorite build system is Bazel, which fortunately supports Maven dependencies: